nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

   - Maybe you’re making a big decision.
 You want to feel well-informed and certain.
 But that’s an emotional state unrelated to the facts.
 You’ll ignore a mountain of evidence if you hear one good story against it or just feel yourself leaning the other way.
 Most emotions can’t be persuaded.
   - You need to feel good about your choices.
 Emotion decides.
 Facts rationalize.
 You’ll find whatever truth is useful.
 - Curve into the target
   - When a belief or behavior is not serving your quest, correcting it might not be enough.
-You might need to over-correct in order to acheive what you want.
+You might need to over-correct in order to achieve what you want.
   - The overcorrected thought is most likely not-true, but it's useful.
 Or fine tune it until it is useful.
   - Are you shy around new people?
 Assume the belief that you're an extreme extrovert and you want to try and tone it down.
 How would you behave around new people?
 Maybe just say hi so you don't overtake the discussion?
   - *Bowling example.
 Aim left to hit center when aiming center is curving left.*